-A yacht or competitor shall not be penalized without a protest hearing, except as provided in rules 44 and 60.4.
+A yacht or competitor shall not be penalized without a protest hearing, except as provided in rules 44, 60.2(d), and 60.4.
 A decision on redress shall not be made without a hearing.
 The Jury shall hear all protests and requests for redress that have been delivered unless the protest or request is withdrawn.